MarcWeber/editor-cells/README.md

   * implementation about 'accessing editor features' such as get lines, get cursor position to be independent of editor implementation.

-  * goto ID like thing showing full lines -> this works good enough like tags (search all files in project), but allow configurating files to be searched by glob patterns

   * kind of Buffer interface